When You Don't Feel Like Tapping

 God bless the ego!
 It is so innocent and fearful, thinking that if it can just control everything, it will be able to create some security for itself.
 And that's okay.
 That's just what egos do.

-A few years ago, a client said to me, "This is going to sound really weird, but doing EFT on my childhood makes me feel like I'm erasing myself.
+Many years ago, a client said to me, "This is going to sound really weird, but doing EFT on my childhood makes me feel like I'm erasing myself.
 I realize that that sounds bad, but it's not.
 It's really, really good."

-When you find yourself in this predicament of being in pain, knowing that EFT will help (while simultaneously asserting to yourself that it won't), and afraid to enter into your pain with your tapping fingers, just begin there.
+One of the things I love the most about EFT is the way that it helps you to meet yourself exactly where you are.
+So when you find yourself in this predicament of being in pain, knowing that EFT will help (while simultaneously asserting to yourself that it won't), and afraid to enter into your pain to heal it, simply begin there.

-And, "Even though I know tapping on this issue won't help, so there's no reason to bother even trying, I'm doing the best I can, and I deserve love."
+And, "Even though I know that tapping on this issue won't help, so there's no reason to bother even trying, I'm doing the best I can, and I deserve love."

 Just keep tapping on statements like these until you feel comfortable moving more deeply into the issue.
 You'll know when it's time to get more specific, to tap on the heart of the matter, because you'll want to do it—your resistance to tapping on it will be gone.

 Until then, just work around the edges of your pain, tapping away whatever layers of doubt and resistance you may have.
-The tapping will release the inner barriers you have to healing your issue, and then, once those have been tapped away, the tapping will release the issue itself.
+The tapping will release the inner barriers you have to healing your issue, and then, once those have been tapped away, the tapping will heal the issue itself.

 By Heather Ambler